Adam-Mathew-Duke/Python-Bootcamp/Readme.md

 * Tuples() (similar to lists but are immutable)
 * List[], dictionaries{} and tuples()
 * Conditional statments (if, else, elif)
+* For loops (iterate of items in a data structure like a list, or with the range function range (0,51,5)

 Each exercise is aimed at reinforcing foundational skills and understanding core concepts in Python.